wustl-pctg/NUMA-WS-Benchmarks/README.md

 J. Deters, J. Wu, Y. Xu and I. Lee, "A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle", 2018 IEEE International Symposium on Workload Characterization (IISWC), 2018.
 Available: https://ieeexplore.ieee.org/document/8573486.

+## Acknowledgment
+This research was supported in part by National Science Foundation under grant number CCF-1527692 and CCF-1733873.

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.